Article 5. Health and Safety Management

 5. Utilizing community support services.

 D. The provider shall review the emergency preparedness plan annually and make necessary revisions.
-Such revisions shall be communicated to employees, contractors, students, volunteers, and individuals receiving services and incorporated into training for employees, contractors, students, and volunteers and into the orientation of individuals to services.
+Such revisions shall be communicated to employees, contractors, students, volunteers, and individuals receiving services and incorporated into orientation and training materials.

-H. Providers of residential services shall have at all times a three-day supply of emergency food and water for all residents and staff.
+E. Providers of residential services shall have at all times a three-day supply of emergency food and water for all individuals receiving services and staff.
 Emergency food supplies should include foods that do not require cooking.
 Water supplies shall include one gallon of water per person per day.

-I. All provider locations shall be equipped with at least one approved type ABC portable fire extinguisher with a minimum rating of 2A10BC installed in each kitchen.
+F. All provider locations shall be equipped with at least one approved type-ABC portable fire extinguisher with a minimum rating of 2A10BC installed in each kitchen.

-J. All provider locations shall have an appropriate number of properly installed smoke detectors based on the size of the location, which shall include at a minimum:
+G. All provider locations shall have an appropriate number of properly installed smoke detectors based on the size of the location, which shall include, at a minimum:

 1. At least one smoke detector on each level of multi-level buildings, including the basement;